Swanston Street: History

 Swanston Street was one of the main north–south streets originally laid out as part of the 1837 Hoddle Grid.
-Originally carrying pedestrians and horse-drawn traffic, the street resembled many typical European avenues of the 19th century.
-By the end of the 19th century it also accommodated one of the major tram lines through the city.
-With the advent of the automobile in the early 20th century, the street became a major thoroughfare, carrying car traffic between areas north of the city and St Kilda Road throughout most of the 20th century.
+The early town was concentrated at the western port end, but Swanston Street gained importance with the establishment of a crossing over the Yarra river at this point connecting the main road to the south.
+A timber bridge in 1845 was replaced by a grand stone one in 1850, in turn replaced by the even grander stone and iron one in 1888 still in use, Princes Bridge.
+By then the street was lined with large public buildings, office buildings, pubs, hotels and especially shops.
+Landmarks of included the Melbourne Town Hall and the State Library.
+The street also accommodated numerous cable tram lines that spread into the southern suburbs.
+With the advent of the automobile in the early 20th century, the street became a major but crowded north-south route carrying car traffic from areas north of the city through to St Kilda Road, which continued throughout most of the 20th century.
+By the 1930s, after replacement of the cable cars with electric trams, the street carried nine tram routes, with the frequency of trams being one of the highest in the world.
+By then more larger office and retail buildings and banks lined the street, including landmarks like the Nicholas Building and the Manchester Unity Building.

-In the latter half of the 20th century, the southern half of the street had problems with heavy traffic and its associated pollution, homelessness, loitering, and a plethora of discount stores, fast food outlets, sex shops and strip joints.
+In the latter half of the 20th century, the street had problems with heavy traffic and its associated pollution, homelessness, loitering, and a plethora of discount stores, fast food outlets, sex shops and strip joints.

-As part of Victoria's 150th birthday celebrations, Swanston Street was closed to traffic, turfed and treed between Flinders Street and Lonsdale Street for a Summer street-party on February 9-10, 1985.
+As part of Victoria's 150th birthday celebrations, three blocks of Swanston Street was closed to traffic, turfed and treed between Flinders Street and Lonsdale Street for a Summer street-party on February 9-10, 1985.
 The conversation then began around the permanent transformation of Swanston Street.
 In March 1992, the street was closed to daytime private through-traffic between Flinders and La Trobe Streets, roughly half its length.
 This section is known as Swanston Street Walk.
 Swanston Street was redeveloped in 1992 with a number of public sculptures being established through the Percent for Art Program.
 The most famous of these statues is of a small bronze dog called Larry La Trobe by Melbourne artist, Pamela Irving.
-By the turn of the 21st century, the street carried nine tram routes, with the frequency of trams being the highest in Melbourne.

 In November 2008, the newly elected Lord Mayor of Melbourne Robert Doyle proposed returning private vehicle traffic to the street.
 The move attracted opposition from the Public Transport Users Association, Australian Greens and Bicycle Victoria.
 The idea was rejected and, by January 2010, plans to make the entire length of Swanston Street in the city car-free were announced by the Lord Mayor himself, a complete reversal of his previous stance.